ckswilliams/modOpenREM/docs/install.rst

 Quick setup
 ===========
 ..
 Note::
-    Most path names are represented using the linux convention of a ``/`` separator.
+    Non-operating system specific path names are represented using the linux convention of a ``/`` separator.
     If you are installing in a Windows environment you will need to use the Windows ``\`` separator.